webmozart/json/README.md

 ------------------------

-When you continuously develop an application, you will enter the situation that you will need to change your JSON schemas.
-Updating JSON files to match the changed schema can be challenging and time consuming.
-This package supports a versioning mechanism to automate the migration.
+When you continuously develop an application, you will enter the situation that you need to change your JSON schemas.
+Updating JSON files to match their changed schemas can be challenging and time consuming.
+This package supports a versioning mechanism to automate this migration.

-Imagine `config.json` files in three different versions: `1.0`, `2.0` and `3.0`.
+Imagine `config.json` files in three different versions: 1.0, 2.0 and 3.0.
 The name of a key changed between those versions.

 The JSON file must contain a key "version" that stores the version of the file:

-config.json (version `1.0`)
+config.json (version 1.0)

 ~~~json
 {